Matty Brown

-Matthew Anthony Brown (born 15 March 1990) is an English footballer who plays as a defender for AFC Telford United.
+Matthew Anthony Brown (born 15 March 1990) is an English former footballer who played as a defender, most recently for Marine.

 Career

 Brown began his career in the youth teams at Tranmere Rovers and Manchester City before playing semi-professional football with Northwich Victoria and Marine.
 While he played for Marine he also worked a full-time job at telecoms company MJ Quinn as the coordinator of the Scotland patch.
 He went on trial at League side Chesterfield in the summer of 2013 which was a success and he joined the Spireites on a one-year contract.
 In October 2013 he joined Conference Premier side Southport on loan where he played five times scoring once against Cambridge United.
 He made his Football League debut on 14 December 2013 against Plymouth Argyle and scored in a 2–0 victory, however he was later sent-off.
 Chesterfield successfully appealed against his dismissal and his ban was rescinded.

 On 7 February 2014, Brown linked up with Chester on an initial one-month loan deal, but remained there until the end of the season.

 On 13 May 2014, Chesterfield announced that Brown had been released.

 On 21 Sept 2020, York City announced that Brown had signed for them following his release from Halifax Town.
-When asked about Brown for the signing, manager Steve Watson described Brown as “Physically [he is] very dominant, dominant vocally as well but apart from that a very good footballer, I very rarely sign players who can’t handle the ball.
-He’s actually a very good passer of the ball as well which suits the way we always try and play.”.
+When asked about Brown for the signing, manager Steve Watson described Brown as "Physically [he is] very dominant, dominant vocally as well but apart from that a very good footballer, I very rarely sign players who can't handle the ball.
+He's actually a very good passer of the ball as well which suits the way we always try and play.".

 Following promotion through the play-offs with York City, Brown returned to the National League North to join AFC Telford United.

+In May 2023, Brown signed for Marine for the second time.
+However, due to injury issues he chose to retire in August 2023.